mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 to be as close to the results rendered by BricsCAD, but it was not possible to implement all the various combinations of dimension style parameters.

-Text rendering is another problem, because `ezdxf` has no real rendering engine, font properties, like the real text width, are not available to `ezdxf` and also my differ slightly for different CAD applications.
+Text rendering is another problem, because `ezdxf` has no real rendering engine.
+Some font properties, like the real text width, are not available to `ezdxf` and may also vary slightly for different CAD applications.
-The text properties in `ezdxf` are based on the default monospaced standard font, but for true type fonts space around the text is much bigger as needed.
+The text properties in `ezdxf` are based on the default monospaced standard font, but for TrueType fonts the space around the text is much bigger than needed.

 Horizontal Dimension
 --------------------